pydio/pydio-doc-admin-guide/4_connecting_your_storage/5_metadata.md

 Metadata namespaces are predefined by the Admin and their value can be freely added by the end-user.
 Typically, a good example of predefined metadata is the ability given by the admin to the end user to _rate_ a file or a folder.
 Another widely used example is the _comments_ feature.

-Metadata can be used to enrich files informations.
+Metadata can be used to enrich files information.
 They are visible in the right panel that appear when a file is selected.

 [:image-popup:4_connecting_your_storage/file_list_right_panel.png]